ibabangida/ArrivalTimeCalculator/README.md

 Codes for Line Bot, which returns estimated arrival time to go home.

 # Requirement
-* LINE Developers Account for using LINE Messaging API and bot
+* LINE Developers Account for LINE Messaging API and bot
 * Google Account for Google Apps Script

 # Prepareation